 I don't know.

-Apparently they are not going to work next Wednesday.
+Apparently, they are not going to work next Wednesday.

-That text message is confirmed he was talking to Keith Schiller, Trump's bodyguard, about a totally unrelated matter.
+And all of this, you know, comes down to this one-minute and 30-some-odd-second conversation that text message has confirmed he was talking to Keith Schiller, Trump's bodyguard, about a totally unrelated matter.

 I'll tell you that.

-Only where I can put it.
+Only way I can put it.

-Anyway, 800-941 Sean is our number if you want to be a part of the program.
+Anyway, 800-941-Sean is our number if you want to be a part of the program.

 All right, so much coming up.

-We just you know, more developments in this case unfolding a disastrous day for the prosecution in New York City.
+We just, you know, more developments in this case unfolding a disastrous day for the prosecution in New York City.